Skip to main content

 ref: main

 4. Call your custom action.
-Make sure you pay attention to what inputs you are passing to your custom action.
-Most custom actions will need access to tokens (e.g. PIPELINES_READ_TOKEN) as well as the gruntwork_context object.
-The context object contains all of the outputs from the pipelines-bootstrap action which includes useful metadata about the current workflow execution.
+Ensure you carefully manage the inputs passed to your custom action.
+Most custom actions require access to tokens (e.g., PIPELINES_READ_TOKEN) and the gruntwork_context object.
+This context object contains all relevant outputs from the pipelines-bootstrap action, providing useful metadata about the current workflow execution.

 - name: "[Baseline]: Pre Provision New Account Custom Action"